Chapter 2

 Laying out these principles early on will mean any new team members, external agencies, and stakeholders remain aligned.
 What’s more, it ensures all your research will follow a set standard of ethical and methodological practices, resulting in consistent, high-quality research across the board.

-Step 4: Put your plan on paper
+5: Put your plan on paper

 This step is all about documentation.
-Now’s the time to confirm your strategy and record everything—whether you have a single place of truth on an intranet or Notion, catalog your strategy and send around to stakeholders.
-It’s imperative to communicate this to ensure everyone’s on the same page.
-That means recording it all: UX team structure, research goals, tool preferences, how your strategy aligns to business objectives, etc.
+Now’s the time to confirm your strategy and record everything—whether you have a single place of truth on an intranet or Notion, catalog your strategy and send it around to stakeholders.
+It’s also a good idea to include your research strategy in your research repository, even if this is only a link to where you permanently host your strategy documentation.

 Communication is king.
 If your team understands how to conduct your research and remembers to use the insights throughout the project, then the research was successful.